Istrian Italians: World War Two and its consequences

 After the Italian armistice of 1943, Istria became a battlefield between the Nazi German army and the partisan (mostly Yugoslav) insurgency.
 Already in September 1943, several hundreds Istrian Italians were killed by the Yugoslav partisans because of their allegiance to the Italian State.
 This was the first wave of the Foibe massacres, which continued after the Yugoslav takeover of the region in May 1945.

 From 1943 until 1953, according to various data, between 200,000 and 330,000 Italians emigrated from these regions.
 This emigration of Italians (called Istrian–Dalmatian exodus) reduced the total population of the region and altered its ethnic structure.

 After the Yugoslav Communist troops occupied Istria in May 1945, many Italians started leaving Istria under the pressure of the new authorities who demanded the annexation of Istria to Yugoslavia.
 With an agreement between the Allied forces and Tito's Yugoslav government, a line of demarcation known as the Morgan Line was set in June 1945: most of Istria remained under Yugoslav occupation, while the towns of Pula and Muggia were transferred to Allied administration.

 With the peace treaty of 1947, most of Istria (including Pula) was assigned to Yugoslavia.
 This triggered the Istrian–Dalmatian exodus, the departure of the large majority of Istrian Italians.
-Only the north-western portion was assigned to the zone B of the short-lived Free Territory of Trieste, but de facto remained under Yugoslav administration.
+Only the north-western portion was assigned to zone B of the short-lived Free Territory of Trieste, but de facto remained under Yugoslav administration.